dartilesm/vercel-blob-action/README.md

 # Upload to Vercel Blob

-This GitHub Action allows you to upload files to Vercel Blob storage by specifying a source file and destination path.
+This GitHub Action allows you to upload files or entire folders to Vercel Blob storage by specifying a source path and destination path.
 It provides an easy way to manage blob storage in your Vercel projects through GitHub Actions workflows.

 ## Inputs

 ### `source`

-**Required** The source path of the file you want to upload to Vercel Blob storage.
+**Required** The source path of the file or folder you want to upload to Vercel Blob storage.

+- **File**: Upload a single file
+- **Folder**: Upload all files within the folder (including subdirectories)

 ### `destination`

-**Required** The destination path where the file should be stored in Vercel Blob storage.
+**Required** The destination path where the file(s) should be stored in Vercel Blob storage.

+- **For files**: The exact destination path for the file
+- **For folders**: The base path where all files will be uploaded (maintaining folder structure)

 ### `read-write-token`